oidoid/nature-elsewhere/readme.md

 - location: a WebGL shader program variable index
 - new / make: like the `new` operator; new is preferred where the language allows
-- position: an X and Y cartesian location
+- position: an _x_ and _y_ cartesian location
-- size: an area or size in bytes like `sizeof` in C
+- size: an area or size in bytes like `sizeof` in the C programming language
 - WH: having width and height
-- XY: having x- and y-coordinate dimensions such as a position
+- XY: having _x_- and _y_-coordinate dimensions such as a position

 ## License